-America is moving into a longer term higher interest rate environment.
+America has been moving into a longer term higher interest rate environment.
 You may have noticed a lot of advertisements for hybrid loans like the 3/1 and 5/1 ARM mortgage.
-In 2020, we saw mortgage rates fall below 4% and stay there, with rates now in the 4.6% range for a fixed rate, 30-year note.
+In 2020, we saw mortgage rates fall below 4% and stay there, with rates dipping to the 3.125% range for a fixed rate, 30-year note.
 In 2023, we have seen three and five-year adjustable mortgage rates climb above 6%, but we anticipate ARM rates declining again 2024.

 As home loan rates are finally moving in the right direction, the ARM rates should fall below 6% in 2024 for a fixed rate mortgage, adjustable rate mortgages (ARM) for three and five years are becoming popular with millennials and first-time home buyers.
 If you are thinking about buying your first home and/or are a millennial buyer, below is more information about ARM loans you should know.

 Overview of 3 and 5-Year Fixed Hybrid ARM Loans

 An adjustable rate loan is a mortgage that has an introductory period where the rate is fixed, followed by a period with adjustments.
 For example, the most popular ARM loans are the 3/1 and 5/1.
 This means that the loan is fixed at a low rate for three or five years, and then will reset according to a benchmark, such as the LIBOR rate.

 The introductory rate is lower than what you could get for the typical fixed rate 30-year mortgage.
 After that, the rate adjusts each year according to the benchmark interest rate index.